SeeratArora/WVD-Immersion/02-Create-HostPool.md

    ![](media/jvm1.png)

-2. To get lab environment details, click on the **Lab Environment** tab located just next to *Lab Guide*.
+2. To get lab environment details, click on the **Lab Environment** tab located just next to the *Lab Guide* tab.

    ![](media/jvm.png)